ThoughtWorksInc/DeepLearning.scala-website/_drafts/Announcing-DeepLearning.scala-2.0.0.md

 ### Object-oriented programming

 The code base of DeepLearning.scala 2.0 is organized according to Dependent Object Type calculus (DOT).
 All features are provided as mixin-able plugins.
 A plugin is able to change APIs and behaviors of all DeepLearning.scala types.
 This approach not only resolves [expression problem](https://en.wikipedia.org/wiki/Expression_problem), but also gives plugins the additional ability of **virtually depending** on other plugins.

+For example, when a plugin author is creating the [Adagrad](https://gist.github.com/Atry/89ee1baa4c161b8ccc1b82cdd9c109fe#file-adagrad-sc) optimizer plugin, he does not have to call functions related to learning rate.
+Once a plugin user enables both the `Adagrad` and the [FixedLearningRate](https://gist.github.com/Atry/1fb0608c655e3233e68b27ba99515f16#file-readme-ipynb) plugin, then computation in `FixedLearningRate` will get called eventually when the `Adagrad` optimization is executed.

 ### Static type system